PmagPy/PmagPy-docs/example_notebooks/published_notebooks.md

 :class-header: bg-light

 Slotznick et al. 2023 🛶
-Reconstructing the paleoenvironment of an oxygenated Mesoproterozoic shoreline
+The paleoenvironment of an oxygenated Mesoproterozoic shoreline
 ^^^

 This notebook analyzes and visualizes the results of thermal demagnetization data for paleomagnetic samples collected from the Nonesuch Formation. (*external link to Github*).